banrovegrie/old-site/_pages/about.md

 > You can’t cross the sea merely by standing and staring at the water.

-As a research student, I am interested in Quantum Information, Programming Language Theory and Computational Complexity.
-I also have broad interests in machine learning and applied mathematics.
+As a research student, I am interested in Quantum Information, Programming Languages (formal methods) and Machine Learning (statistical).
+I also have broad interests in Computational Complexity (and algorithm design).

 Contact Me
 ----------